 There are an estimated 60,000 Americans living in Argentina.

-There are plenty of things for Americans to love about living in Argentina, the lifestyle, the landscapes, the wines and steaks, and the culture to name but a few.
+There are plenty of things for Americans to love about living in Argentina, the lifestyle, the landscapes, the wines, cuisine and culture to name but a few.
 As an American expatriate living in Argentina though, what exactly do you need to know regarding filing US expat (and Argentinian) taxes?

 The good news is if you are paying income tax in Argentina, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.

 US taxes – what you need to know

 If you earn over US$10,000 (or just $400 of self-employment income), wherever the income originates in the world you have to file IRS form 1040.
 While any US taxes due are still due by April 15th, expats get an automatic filing extension until June 15th, which can be extended further on request until October 15th.